juniordiscart/local-wordpress-docker-https/README.md

 mkcert mywebsite.dev
 ```

-This will create a certificate and key file for your local site.
+This will create a certificate and a key file for your local site.

-Next, the `hosts` file on your system needs to be edited to direct the site address to the local ip address.
+Next, the `hosts` file on your system needs to be edited to resolve the site address to the local ip address.
 This process differs per platform:

 ### Windows